Golf: Ireland's Lowry fires 67 after hour's drive to buy putter

 “I had to like pick Matt Fitzpatrick off the ground from laughing.”

-He used a lob wedge as a putter before he agent retrieved a putter from a member’s bag in the clubhouse to complete the round.
+He used a lob wedge as a putter before his agent retrieved a putter from a member’s bag in the clubhouse to complete the round.

 “My shopping experience was great,” Lowry said.
 “I bought another one just in case.”